-Sylvia Griffin’s work explores the complex relationship between contemporary art and trauma, examining the universal notions of memory and collective grief from a personal perspective.
+Sylvia Griffin is a multi-discipline contemporary artist with a practice ranging across sculpture, installation, textiles, video and photography.
+Her work addresses trauma, memory and history and is influenced by the Holocaust and the affect it has had on her family and others.
+She is particularly interested in the phenomenon of postmemory or second-generational trauma, and uses familial objects to lend a personal voice in challenging preconceived notions around identity, memory and the role of ritual.
 Her research considers artistic alternatives to the role that monuments and memorials have traditionally played in expressing grief and mourning, believing that ephemeral and alternative forms of art can aid in imparting meaningful remembrance and solace.

-Sylvia Griffin’s studio work is materially diverse, often incorporating indexical notions of absence and the leaving of traces.
-This materiality often involves those traditionally employed in memorial culture – such as metal and stone – and other forms including textiles and more fugitive examples such as hair, fire, wax and light.
+Sylvia’s studio work is materially diverse, often incorporating indexical notions of absence and the leaving of traces.
+This often involves those materials traditionally employed in memorial culture – such as metal and stone – and other forms including textiles and more fugitive examples such as hair, fire, wax and light.
 The relevance of time, memory and ritual are important aspects in this work.
-In her more recent work, the leaving of traces in the form of inscribed, written, or documented remembrance is explored.
-For example, she examines the impact of a name; the significance of the gathering of names as a ritual of commemoration; and the power of the spoken name, seeking to engage the viewer in an open-ended dialogue with her art.

 Tel: +614 1125 5512